 Audio Visual Presentation

 Nowadays the presentations are too far the old ways we’re used to.
 The technology is being faster adopted in several forms for the objective of reaching a much broader audience.
 Whether you are webcasting, hosting a webinar or video conferencing, you are connecting with a virtual audience.
 As streaming technology is advancing, becoming much simpler and cost-effective, Future’s Past Events has some tips to offer you quality audio visual presentation.

 1- Sound Quality

-It is very important to be sure that the quality of sound is the top notch.
+It is very important to be sure that the quality of sound is top-notch.
 If you have a muddled or a weak sound is annoying to those present and far worse for remote attendees.
 Engagement is key to the success of your event, and poor audio quality will largely decrease the number of people interested.
 To prevent this, be sure that those sitting in the back of the room need to be able to hear audience members.
 Ensuring a microphone is also paramount!

 2- Internet Bandwidth